 Installing the gun safe in the garage with excessive humidity is not the only thing you will face.
 The place can be dark, and the best is to place it close to an electrical connection.
 The majority of gun safes do provide you with an electrical point for positioning a light inside or a dehumidifier.

 Not only will the dehumidifier prevent the guns and ammunition from rust damage it helps keep valuables such as jewellery and cash safe.
 Another essential thing to consider is convenience and ease of access.
 You need to have it within reach and in your sight to use it every day.
 You may also wish to consider a temperature controlled gun safe,although a bit more expensive.
+You might also be interested in reading my post, do gun safes need dehumidifiers?

 Furthermore, as the first warm days of spring moves in the ground remains cold.
 What happens is that the cold floor keeps pulling warmth from the safe.
 The safe begins to sweat and encourages rust.
 We are sure you have seen many old antique safes with rust marks on them.